iterative/cml.dev/content/docs/start/bitbucket.md

    </admon>

    Shortly, you should see a comment appear in the Pull Request with your CML report.
-This is a result of the `cml send-comment` command in your workflow.
+This is a result of the `cml comment create` command in your workflow.

    ![](/img/bitbucket_cml_first_report.png)